woenlee/AutoScroll/README.md

 5. Select `AutoScroll` directory

 ### Features
 The extension features a slider that can be used to control scroll speed.
-Click to start scrolling.
+Click to start scrolling or to update scroll speed.
 Close the popup to stop scrolling.
 ![something](images/Demo_Image.png)
 #### In Progress
 * UI